ora0600/confluent-cdc-workshop/terraform/aws/ccloud-source-salesforce-cdc-connector/README.md

 # Deploy Salesforce CDC Source connector

 It is expected that you did the [preparation in Salesforce](setup_salesforce.md).
 Before Deployment please login into Salesforce with your credentials you saved in `terraform/aws/.accounts`.
-Go to [Sales-Development](https://confluent-1b-dev-ed.develop.my.salesforce.com) or use you own Salesforce-Sandbox.
+Go to [Salesforce-Development](https://login.salesforce.com)) or use you own Salesforce-Sandbox.
 Please let the Salesforce App open, we add a contact later.
-If this is working fine, then do the deployment:
+If you did login successfully, then please do the deployment:

 ```bash
 # Deploy connector